 A bird's-eye view from the roof of the world with Carina Ahlqvist

 Stockholm resident Carina Ahlqvist is one of the most experienced female 8000 m mountain climbers in Sweden.
 She climbed her first mountain, Mount Kenya Point Lenana 5985 meters, 20 years of age.
-Today, she has been to five 8000 meters mountain expeditions in the Himalayas.
-She collaborates with NASA, the European Space Agency (ESA), universities in US and Europe, the Adventurers and Scientists for Conservation collecting samples from the face of the mountain to contribute to research in climate change.
+Today, she has been to five 8000 meters mountain climate expeditions in the Himalayas.
+She is dedicated to amplify the voice of the planet and raise awareness of climate change based on scientific facts.
+Carina collaborates with NASA, the European Space Agency (ESA), universities in US and Europe, the Adventurers and Scientists for Conservation collecting samples from the face of the mountain to contribute to research in climate change.
 What started out as an exciting idea in 1987, has become the focus of her life.

 "I was born on the ground, climbing mountains has always made me feel at home.
 You cannot truly conquer a mountain, they are not keen to share their riches, they are however where the earth and heaven touch.
 It's their sheer scale, their brutal magnificence that compels me to climb them.
 It takes my breath away to climb up on the roof of the world, but it makes me feel 200% alive."